What Is Water Hammer?

 How do I know if I need a water hammer arrestor?

 If you hear a loud bang or thud immediately after shutting off a faucet or when an appliance like your washing machine or dishwasher finishes a cycle, you likely need a water hammer arrestor.
-They're especially important on appliances that use fast-closing solenoid valves.
-A plumber can confirm the need during an inspection, but most homeowners with recurring water hammer should install at least one or two.
+They're especially important on appliances that use fast-closing solenoid valves, and modern plumbing codes require them wherever quick-closing valves exist (subject to local interpretation).
+Most homeowners with recurring water hammer should install at least one or two ASSE 1010 or PDI WH-201 listed arrestors.

 Can I fix water hammer myself or do I need a plumber?

-Many water hammer issues can be addressed with simple DIY steps — securing loose pipes, replacing worn washers, or draining air chambers.
-For more persistent problems, a water hammer arrestor (available for $12–$30) is a relatively easy DIY install at most fixture shutoff valves.
+Many water hammer issues can be addressed with simple DIY steps, like securing loose pipes, replacing worn washers, or draining air chambers.
+For more persistent problems, a water hammer arrestor (available for $10-$30) is a relatively easy DIY install at most fixture shutoff valves.
 However, if the issue stems from excessive water pressure or a failed PRV, it's best to bring in a licensed plumber.

 Why do I only hear water hammer noise when flushing the toilet?

-How much does it cost to fix water hammer professionally?
+How much does it cost to fix water hammer professionally in 2026?

 The cost depends on the solution required.
-A water hammer arrestor installation typically runs $100–$300 per location, including parts and labor.
-If a pressure reducing valve is needed, expect to pay $200–$800 depending on valve size, accessibility, and your region.
+A water hammer arrestor installation typically runs $75-$300 per location, including parts and labor.
+If a pressure reducing valve is needed, 2026 national averages come in around $400-$475, with a typical total range of $300-$650 depending on valve size, accessibility, and your region.
 Getting multiple quotes from licensed plumbers is always recommended to ensure a fair price.